profound-labs/recollections-of-ajahn-chah/manuscript/markdown/interview-with-ajahn-vajiro.md

 Interview with Ajahn Vajiro
 ===========================

+*Conducted by a French television channel.*

-Comment avez-vous découvert cette tradition des moines de la forêt?How did you come across the Forest Monk tradition?
+*Q: Comment avez-vous découvert cette tradition des moines de la forêt?*

+*Q: How did you come across the Forest Monk tradition?*

-Through an interest in meditation I heard about the Forest Tradition in 1975.
+*A:* Through an interest in meditation I heard about the Forest Tradition in 1975.
 In 1977 I heard that there were Forest Monks in London where I was living, so I went to see them.
 They had been invited to stay in England to live as *bhikkhus*.

-Vous connaissiez bien Ajan Chah, quel souvenir en gardez-vous?You knew Ajahn Chah well.
-What memories do you have of him?
+*Q: Vous connaissiez bien Ajan Chah, quel souvenir en gardez-vous?*

+*Q: You knew Ajahn Chah well.
+What memories do you have of him?*

-I cannot claim to have known him well.
+*A:* I cannot claim to have known him well.
 I did not speak Thai at all then and never lived with him for a long time.

 I met him in 1977 during his first trip outside of Thailand.
 I was